 Name: Zoë Bishop (Creative @FOTW)

 Gosh…coming up to 3 years which is crazy!
 Flown by.

-What’s your favourite piece of work to date at FOTW that you’ve worked on
+What’s your favorite piece of work to date at FOTW that you’ve worked on?

 I have a special place in my heart for the Sky Mobile work as I’ve been across that a lot – when the SIM’s eyes turn to hearts.
 That was a super cute moment that they used across other ads too.